Home> Find a Lawyer> Insights >New Utah Law Increases Penalties for Sex Crimes Involving Incapacitated Individuals

 Grey Areas and Challenges to this Law

 Some would argue that these types of laws actually do damage to some individual’s personal autonomy, rather than protecting them.
 Certain intellectual disabilities like down syndrome, while presenting difficulties in the individual's life, still doesn’t completely prevent the individual from making their own decisions.
 Laws like these work to dissuade people from engaging in romantic or sexual relationships with anyone who has a cognitive disability.
 Now, preventing that type of activity has generally positive benefits when the individual is mentally disabled to the point they cannot understand these aspects of their life.
-But there are definitely situations where these impaired individuals are on the high functioning side of the spectrum of their disorder, and express a desire for personal autonomy, which includes sexual choices.
+However, situations do arise where these impaired individuals are on the high functioning side of the spectrum of their disorder, and express a desire for personal autonomy, which includes sexual choices.
 In these instances, the high functioning individual could feel as if this law actually prevents them from being able to form connections- either romantic or sexual, with others, due to people being afraid of receiving consequences if the individual is deemed too incapacitated to understand what consent is.

 Hire a Sex Crimes Attorney in Utah